rnaveensrinivas/Linux/README.md

 ```

 ### `/tmp` Temporary Files
 Temporary workspace for applications and users.
-Files here are cleared at boot time.
+Files here are **cleared at boot time**.
 ```bash
 $ ls /tmp
 snap-private-tmp